rstudio/quillt/inst/templates/issue_template-bug-report.md

 <!--
 Welcome to the {{ Package }} GitHub repo !

-We are always welcome to hear feedback from our users.
+We are always happy to hear feedback from our users.

 To file a _bug report_, please follow these instructions carefully: <https://yihui.org/issue/#bug-reports>